aws/aws-cdk/packages/@aws-cdk/aws-servicecatalog/README.md

 });
 ```

-The product versions do not need to be of the same type, a Product can support product versions from url, assets, and stacks.

 ### Creating a product from a stack

 You can define a service catalog `CloudFormationProduct` entirely within CDK using a service catalog `ProductStack`.